dronsEETAC/DEE_OnBoard/README.md

 The autopilot will return to launch after the last waypoint is reached.

 Note 8
-The service acts similarly combining instruction _connect_ and _executeFlightPlan_, as this connection from Flutter MobileApp needs both configurations to the able to execute the flight plan sent.
+The service acts similar to __Note 7__, but combining instruction _connect_ and _executeFlightPlan_, as this connection from Flutter MobileApp needs both configurations to the able to execute the flight plan sent.
-In this case, it also receives a object specifying the flight plan, with the similar indications as __Note 7__.
+In this case, it also receives a object specifying the flight plan, with the following structure:

 ```
 [